Vortetty/AreOS/videoKernelGrey/readme.md

 # Areos

-A kernel that plays videos in black and white
+A bare metal program that plays videos in black and white

 ## Usage